 Financial Analyst Ward Brown stated the organizations participating in charitable gambling in 2016 are the Blaine Festival Committee, Blaine Youth Hockey, Sgt.
 John Rice VFW, and Spring Lake Park Youth Hockey, and are required to submit 10% of their net profits to the City within 15 days of the end of a calendar quarter.
 He stated expenditures from this fund are at the City's discretion, provided that they fall within the guidelines established by Minnesota Statute.
-He stated the City appropriated donations for 2016 to Alexandra House; CEAP; Centennial Community Food Shelf; Hope for Community Church Food Shelf; Good Shepherd Church Food Shelf; three Senior High Schools; Civil Air Patrol; SBM Fire Department for fireworks; Family Promise in Anoka County; Beyond the Yellow Ribbon; Hope 4 Youth; and Stepping Stone.
+He stated the City appropriated donations for 2016 to

+Alexandra House; CEAP; Centennial Community Food Shelf; Hope for Community Church Food Shelf; Good Shepherd Church Food Shelf; three Senior High Schools; Civil Air Patrol; SBM Fire Department for fireworks; Family Promise in Anoka County; Beyond the Yellow Ribbon; Hope 4 Youth; and Stepping Stone.
 He stated staff is recommending the City maintain a fund reserve of \$100,000 for Charitable Gambling.
-He noted the City no longer collecting charitable gambling proceeds, the City will have one year of reserve funds for the charities.
+He noted the collection of funds is controlled by statute and there is the potential that legislative changes could result in the City no longer collecting charitable gambling proceeds, the City will have one year of reserve funds for the charities.